srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/ACPI_TABLE_UPGRADE.md

   Radxa-`1.2.1`-derived `DSDT.aml`.
 On O6, the DSDT replacement carries the
   newer OEM revision, mainline-only PCIe/USB device-model policy, DTB-aligned eDP backlight brightness levels, and the ACPI `RAOP` ramoops description used by the pstore/ramoops driver.
-On O6N, the DSDT source is the O6N-compatible base DSDT captured from an O6N `1.2.1` system so the full profile can share the whole-table payload structure without using the O6 DSDT on O6N hardware.
+It also replaces the O6 `ORIONO6` board SSDT so the three fixed USB VBUS regulators consume the `pinctrl_usb0`, `pinctrl_usb4`, and `pinctrl_usb5` groups actually published by `MUX1`.
+On O6N, the DSDT source is the O6N-compatible base DSDT captured from an O6N `1.2.1` system so the full profile can share the whole-table payload structure without using the O6 DSDT or O6 board SSDT on O6N hardware.
 Both boards also include the replacement `PPTT.aml` cache topology and, when enabled by USE flags, the generated `IORT.aml` SMMU table update.

 The O6 DSDT replacement keeps the generic Linux-visible `PNP0A08` PCIe and `PNP0D10` USB hierarchies and marks the duplicate vendor-specific CIX/Cadence